canonical/rockcraft/docs/index.rst

 Welcome to Rockcraft's documentation!
 ===========================================

-Rockcraft is tool to create OCI images using the same language used by Snapcraft and Charmcraft.
+Rockcraft is a tool to create OCI images using the same language used by Snapcraft and Charmcraft.
 It is currently under heavy development.

 .. toctree::